adamdbradley/foresight.js/README.md

 ## HTML
-One of the largest problems faced with dynamically deciding image quality is that by the time javascript is capable of viewing the DOM, any _img_ element in the DOM has already been requested from the server.
+One of the largest problems faced with dynamically deciding image quality is that by the time javascript is capable of viewing an _img_ in the DOM, the image has already been requested from the server.
 And on the flip side to that, if _img_ elements are built by javascript then they probably won't be viewed by search engines and browsers without javascript enabled will not be able to view the images.
 To overcome both of these challenges foresight.js uses the _noscript_ element with a child _img_ element.

     <noscript data-img-src="imagefile.jpg" data-img-width="320" data-img-height="240">
         <img src="imagefile.jpg" width="320" height="240"/>